TheCahyag/Git-Essential-Training/README.md

 #### Git Branches
 Branches are cheap and all you to try new ideas without having to make a bunch of commits to master and subsequently reverting those changes if things don't work out.

+#### Git Merge

+##### Merge Conflicts
+If you merge two branches that conflict a new branch will be created named `branch|MERGING` inwhich you will need to go through the files that are conflicting (which can be seen with `git status`) or alternatively you can abort the merge by running `git merge --abort`.

+After you have resolved the conflicts, you need to add the changes with `git add file` and then `git commit` with no message.
+The branch will then continue with the merge.

+##### Tips to avoid conflicts
+* Keep lines short
+* Keep comments small and focused
+* Beware stray edits to whitespace
+    * spaces, tabs, line returns
+* Merge often
+* Track changes to master, while editing another branch always add the changes that are occuring in master using `git merge master` when in your other branch (this is called tracking)